Welcome to our Panda Class Page.

-Here are a few photos to show how much the children love the home corner and role play areas.
-Pirate ones to follow.....
+Here are a few photos to show how much the children enjoy their role play areas...

 Here are some of the children playing the interactive Freddie Four number formation games.

 We will continue focused number work in teacher-led tasks and then consolidate learning through continuous provision during child-initiated number games and activities.
-Last term made number bonds to 5 and 10 and did lots of adding.
-This term our focus is money and using coins in the class shop.
-Later in the term we will be learning about 2D and simple 3D shapes.
+This term our focus is subtraction using numbers up to 20, capacity and measuring and comparing size and length with emphasis on vocabulary.
+We will be continuing to learn about 3D shapes.

-We will be practising all the sounds learned through consolidation games and activities in the Phonics Play program.
+we will be continuing to practise all the sounds learned through consolidation games and activities daily in the Phonics Play program.
+It is very helpful for you to go over with your child at home, the sounds already learnt in their yellow sound books.

-The children are doing so well learning their 'rocket' words, the sight words that cannot be sounded out using individual letter sounds.
-We are assessing recognition of these weekly and once confident with the first set - phase 2, they will be sent home phase 3 and so on.
+The children are doing so well learning their 'rocket' words; the sight words that cannot be sounded out using individual letter sounds.
+We are assessing recognition of these weekly and the majority of the class have progressed on to phase 3 and beyond.
+The star reader badges, as explained in the email at the end of last term, are in recognition of progress.
 The 'tricky word' songs on You Tube have been very successful and we are pleased to hear that they are being used at home too.
+We practice our 'tricky words' in teacher led and child initiated time.......

-We are sharing the online Rising Stars 'Lift Off' books daily in our story time.
-This has helped the class gain confidence in talking about the pictures and we are encouraging speaking in complete sentences now.
-All of the children are now bringing home the first sets of books with words and being able to share these on the smartboard is helping them gain confidence blending sounds by using 'robot arms' for each sound and then clapping the word.
+We are sharing the online Rising Stars books daily in our story time.
+This has helped the class gain confidence in talking about the pictures and the children are so confident speaking in complete sentences now.
+All of the children are bringing home books with words and sentences and are really gaining confidence blending sounds.
+Many children are able to sound out and blend words in their head now, which really helps with fluency.
+If your child is needing support blending then using 'robot arms' for each sound and then clapping the word seems to help them.
+You can do this together to help them gain the confidence to then do it independently next time.